dwyl/process-handbook/how-to-create-personas.md

 and can describe them precisely to help the team focus.
-That is the case of this last persona ([Jussi](https://github.com/jussi-club-soda)) who is a an _real_ person we all know and love.
+That is the case of this last persona ([Jussi](https://github.com/jussi-club-soda)) who is a _real_ person we know and love.
 Having a well defined persona
 for the _real_ person using the product can be _even more_ useful than a fictional one.